matomo-org/developer-documentation/docs/4.x/ab-tests/browser.md

 ### How do I know when the A/B Testing framework has been loaded and initialized?

-The A/B Testing framework executes a method `window.piwikAbTestingAsyncInit` as soon as it has been loaded.
+The A/B Testing framework executes a method `window.matomoAbTestingAsyncInit` as soon as it has been loaded.
 When you specify such a method, you can be sure that variables like `Matomo.AbTesting` are available.
 If you load the `matomo.js` file synchronously as recommended, you can be sure that `Matomo.AbTesting` will be defined just after the include of `matomo.js`